webprofusion-chrisc/podtana/README.md

 Anyone with the necessary skills or interest is welcome to try and get it working on their setup to improve it.

-I've found the Line 6 is sometimes unreliable for program change messages and will occasionally say you have changed to preset 0 when you have stepped on 2 etc. Stepping twice generally fixes it.
-Also investigating a problem where one of the devices seems to be going to sleep or stops sending/receiving.

 Requires user permissions for usb device:
 `sudo nano /etc/udev/rules.d/50-myusb.rules`